kevin-guertin/mewe-fluid-userstyle/README.md

 A Userstyle extension is required.
 I highly recommend using **_Stylus for [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/)_**.

-Then, click on the "📦 UserCSS file" link above, then click "Install style" on the left.
+Then, after installing Stylus, click on the "📦 UserCSS file" link above, and when a new window appears, click "Install style" on the left.
 I highly recommend enabling checking for updates.

 Refresh any MeWe tabs if the style isn't showing immediately.